Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Results

-The next example is the Zachary Karate Club network \cite{zachary1977information}, a well-known dataset encoding social interactions.
-The current agreement, for this system describes 4 communities with a maximum modularity of 0.44904 for $\gamma=1$ (Table \ref{tab:karate}).
+The next example was the Zachary Karate Club network, a well-known dataset encoding social interactions.
+The current agreement for this system describes 4 communities with a maximum modularity of 0.44904 for $\gamma=1$ (Table \ref{tab:karate}).
 As opposed to the clique chains studied before, the topological and geometrical structure of this network does not suggest a well-defined hierarchical structure, thus not explicitly favoring the recursive nature of our solution.
 We also tested a recent quantum-classical hybrid \cite{Wierzbinski2023}, known to correctly resolve this network.
-Noteworthy, the network is undirected and weighted, and the solution obtained through pure Hierarchical quantum annealing is entirely equivalent.
+The solution obtained through pure Hierarchical quantum annealing was entirely equivalent.